Bloomberg Promises $15 Million To Help Make Up For U.S. Withdrawal From Climate Deal

 Thank you Trump.
 You have provoked an unparalleled wave of support for Paris and determined resolve on climate action.
 Deeply grateful.— Christiana Figueres (@CFigueres) June 2, 2017

-After the U.S. withdrawal from the Paris deal sparked pledges of money and solidarity, Figueres said via Twitter Friday, "Thank you Trump.
+After the U.S. withdrawal from the Paris deal sparked pledges of money and solidarity, Figueres said via Twitter on Friday, "Thank you Trump.
 You have provoked an unparalleled wave of support for Paris and determined resolve on climate action.
 Deeply grateful."